Category: Quick & Easy

 Stir-Fried Pork Belly and Bean Sprouts

-I created 3jamigos a chronicle of our family’s food adventures, recipes, and stories with my kids in mind.
-Back in the day, I often called home often to ask my dad how to make the homestyle Cantonese dishes I grew up eating.
+I created 3jamigos to chronicle our family’s food adventures, recipes, and stories, for my kids.
+In college, I often called home to ask my dad how to make homestyle Cantonese dishes I grew up eating.
 Dishes like fuzzy melon soup, congee, and steamed pork patty, were the connection to my family, a sure-fire remedy to my homesickness.
-Things have come full circle, I’m on the receiving end of the “how do you make…?”.
-When I come across a dish that is simple and delicious, I think, the kids would like this, I make a mental note to put it on 3jamigos.
+Things have come full circle, I’m now on the receiving end of the “how do you make…?”.
+When I come across a simple and delicious dish, and I think the kids would like it, I make a mental note to put it on 3jamigos.

 Soul Food

-The OG meal to cure being homesick!
-Corn Soup, stir-fried anything green, Steamed Pork Patty with Salted Eggs and Steamed Chicken with Chinese Sausage, and Mushrooms.
+The OG meal to cure homesickness!
+Corn Soup, stir-fried anything green, Steamed Pork Patty with Salted Eggs, and Steamed Chicken with Chinese Sausage, and Mushrooms.

-Soul food and comfort food includes Cantonese dishes (Roots, baby) and other Asian cuisines.
-You are just as likely to find Bulgogi, Japchae, and Teriyaki on our dinner table.
-My latest find, is a cookbook that speaks to the melting pot we are, A Common Table by Cynthia McTernan.
+Soul food for my family is Cantonese food (Roots, Baby), but over the years has expanded to other Asian cuisines.
+Nowadays, you are just as likely to find Bulgogi, Japchae, and Teriyaki on our dinner table.
+My latest find is the cookbook, A Common Table by Cynthia McTernan, it speaks to the melting pot we are.
 Absolutely one of my favorites.
-It’s beautifully written, gorgeously photographed and contains delicious user-friendly recipes.
+It’s beautifully written, gorgeously photographed, and filled with delicious user-friendly recipes.
+I have also come to depend on blogs and websites for Korean, Vietnamese, and Japanese recipes that are now part of the family meal rotation.

-Along with Tofu Soup, this quick and easy, Stir-Fried Pork Belly with Bean Sprouts has become a family favorite.
-Adapted from Korean Bapsang, it is a quick meal on a busy weeknight.
+This quick and easy, Stir-Fried Pork Belly with Bean Sprouts has become a family favorite.
+Adapted from the blog, Korean Bapsang, it is a quick meal on a busy weeknight.
 A couple of minutes of prepping and cooking is all it takes.
 Before you know it you’ll be sitting down to a bowl of steaming hot rice topped with a generous scoop of yummy pork and sprouts…yep, bowl food is soul food.

 Check It Out Now-Sprout Soul Sistah

-Slivers of pork belly stir-fried with bean sprouts, onions, and scallions.
-Seasoned with soy sauce and oyster sauce, it’s delicious and simple to make.
-Frying the pork in sesame oil and adding fresh Thai chili pepper slices to the dish, my contribution.
+Slivers of pork belly stir-fried with bean sprouts, onions, and scallions seasoned with soy sauce and oyster sauce, it’s simple and delicious.
 Use thinly sliced pork butt or shoulder instead of pork belly if you like.
 Thinly sliced beef is also an option.
 IN A PINCH, use regular thick-sliced bacon.
 This would add that characteristic smoky flavor of bacon, which would be okay in my book 😉.

 Sprouts